 - Access evaluation reports

 - Learn about the team

-Prepare for your hospital audit using the new Violence Intervention Programme Audit tool.
-This tool replaces the two previous tools used for Intimate Partner Violence (IPV) and Child Abuse and Neglect (CAN) and you can find out more about the new tool by reading the FAQs.
+Prepare for your District Health Board VIP audit using the Violence Intervention Programme Delphi Audit tool (revised version 2017).
+This tool replaces the two previous tools used for Intimate Partner Violence (IPV) and Child Abuse and Neglect (CAN).
+You can find out more about the new tool by reading the FAQs.